rlogiacco/BatterySense/README.md

 When determining the *ratio* don't stick with the resistors nominal values, instead, if possible, use a multimeter to actually measure their resistance so to improve your results: a `4.7kΩ` resistor could easily be a `4.75kΩ` in reality!

 ## Examples
-here follow a few real case scenarios which can guide you in using this library.
+Here follow a few real case scenarios which can guide you in using this library.

-### Single cell Li-Ion on 3.3V MCU
+### Single-cell Li-Ion on 3.3V MCU
 As an example, for a single cell Li-Ion battery (4.2V - 3.7V) powering a `3.3V MCU`, you'll need to use a voltage divider with a ratio no less than `1.3`.
 Considering only E6 resistors, you can use a `4.7kΩ` (R1) and a `10kΩ` (R2) to set a ratio of `1.47`: this allows to measure batteries with a maximum voltage of `4.85V`, well within the swing of a Li-Ion.
 It's a little too current hungry for my tastes in an *always-connected* configuration, but still ok.
 The minimum voltage to set is clearly the lowest safe value: if a Li-Ion is drained below `3.7V` the risk of permanent damage is high, so your code should look like:

 ```cpp